xeger/dotfiles/README.md

 organization.
 It uses Git commit signatures to ensure that nobody inserts malicious code by gaining unauthorized access to the Git repository.

-A web-of-trust model is employed; most users' public keys reside in this repository, but every key must be signed be one of a number of "trust roots" before commits signed by that key are considered trustworthy.
+A hierarchical model is employed; most users' public keys reside in this repository, but every key must be signed be one of a number of "trust roots" before commits signed by that key are considered trustworthy.
+The public keys of trust roots are stored out-of-band from this repository and must be added to the relevant GPG keyring by hand.

-**Note:** all users are trusted equally and may attack one another by overwriting files.
-If your users do not fully trust one another, then do not store any signing keys in this repository and employ only trust roots instead.
-Trust roots will need to approve and sign any commits made by end users.
+Keys are correlated to profile directories by filename: the file `keys/foo.asc` must be used to sign _every_ commit that touches _any_ file under `profiles/foo` and if any unsigned or other-signed file is discovered, the user will see an error message warning of a possible security breach and the system default profile will be loaded instead.

 Getting Started
 ===============

 Setting up the profile is a bit involved, requiring three steps.
-The last step is fairly involved, but it is critical to the security of this scheme.
+The last step is fairly complex, but it is critical to the security of this scheme.
+Please proceed with caution!

 Clone Script Repository
 -----------------------